opencog/learn/scm/gram-class/README.md

 * Overlap and union merge, described below.
 * Democratic voting: merge those basis elements shared by a majority.

 Overlap merge
 -------------
 A formal (i.e. mathematically dense) description of overlap merging is given here.
-One wishes to compute the intersection of basis elements (the intersection of "disjuncts" aka "sections") of the two words, and then sum the counts only on this intersected set.
+One wishes to compute the intersection of basis elements (the intersection of "disjuncts" via "sections") of the two words, and then sum the counts only on this intersected set.
 Let

   {e_a} = set of basis elements in v_a with non-zero coefficients